Zoning Administrators and Other Planning Adjacent Professions

 Price:

-Ethics and Equity: Lessons for Planners Webinar
+Ethics and Equity: Lessons for Planners

 Conversations and lectures on the planning codes of ethics (APA Ethics Statement and the AICP Code of Ethics) often focus on specific rules of conduct that govern behaviors and actions.
 This means we often miss the chance to challenge ourselves to discuss the “aspirational” piece of these codes, particularly in terms of equitable planning.
 In this interactive session, we’ll discuss the ethics of everyday behavior, administrative discretion, plans and policies, and the APA Equity Policy Guide and its relationship to the codes of ethics.